 Principles of Play - Continuity!

 It is the aim of the team in possession to maintain continuity by denying the opposition the ball.
-This is where Rugby Union differs from other sports such as Football, Aussie Rules, American Football, Rugby League etc. where passing is the sole source of continuity.
-Rugby has sequences where physical contact such as rucking or mauls can also define continuity.
-Often being used as a tactic to change the tempo of a game and introduce some chaos.
-Allowing for space to open up elsewhere.
+This is where Rugby Union differs from other sports where passing is the sole source of continuity.
+Rugby has sequences where physical contact such as rucking or mauls can also define continuity, often being used as a tactic to change the tempo of a game and introduce some chaos.
+This often creates space elsewhere!

 When coaching continuity you have to include so much more than just running into shields or handling exercises.
 Here are a few aspects you should be including: